Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 With this understanding, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
 Although a mock object does implement the same interface as the actual component, that implementation is entirely superficial.

-In fact, a mock is not intended to replicate or even resemble the behavior of a real dependency.
-Its main purpose is rather to simulate specific preconditions in the system under test, by providing input in a roundabout way.
+In fact, **a mock is not intended to have valid functionality at all**.
+Its purpose is rather to mimic the outcomes of various operations, so that the system under test exercises the behavior required by the given scenario.

-Besides that, mocks can also be used to record outgoing interactions, such as method calls, including the number of times they appear as well as the passed parameters.
+Besides that, mocks can also be used to record method calls, including the number of times they appear and the passed parameters.
 This makes it possible to observe any side-effects that take place within the system and verify them against expectations.

 As an example, let's consider the following interface that represents some external binary file storage: